MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision_ml.md

 ![inst_options.png](media/inst_options.png)

 6. Click **Provision** when ready to install learning pathways into your tenant environment.
-The provisioning process will take up to 15 minutes.
-You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.
+The provisioning process can take up to 15 minutes.
+You will be notified via email when the site is ready.

 > [!IMPORTANT]
 > The Tenant Admin who provisions the learning pathways site must go to the site, and then open **CustomLearningAdmin.aspx** to initialize learning pathways Admin properties.
 At this time, the Tenant Admin should also assign Owners to the site.